rkillickdev/plan-it-go/README.md

 ![PlanIt-Go trip details itinerary collapsed](docs/features/pp4-features-trip-itinerary-collapsed.png)

-Expanding each accordion item presents the user with the followig clickable options:
+Expanding each accordion item presents the user with the following clickable options:

 * Image is clickable -> Directs user to the [Place Details Page](#place-details)
-* Remove From Planner -> A modal is used to confirm the user's intention to delete the place.
+* Remove From Planner -> A modal is used to confirm the user's intention to remove the place.
 * Leave A Review -> Directs user to the [User Reviews Page](#user-reviews)
 * Upload Image -> Directs user to the [User Images Page](#user-images)